apache/mxnet/docs/static_site/src/_includes/get_started/windows/perl/perl.md

-MXNet-Perl for Windows is not yet available.
+MXNet Perl API for Windows is not yet available.